offalynne/Input/docs/latest/README.md

 **Can I send you donations?
 Are you going to start a Patreon?**

 Thank you for wanting to show your appreciation - it really does mean a lot to us personally - but we're fortunate enough to have a stable income from gamedev.
 We're not looking to join Patreon as a creator at this moment in time.
-If you'd like to support our work then drop us a credit in your game and/or gimme a shout-out on the social media platform of your choice.
+If you'd like to support our work then drop us a credit in your game and/or give a shout-out on the social media platform of your choice.